CloudLabsAI-Azure/Customer-Support-Conversation-Summarization-with-Azure-OpenAI/Instructions/lab-01.md

 # Lab 01: Summarize the customer-agent conversation in Azure AI Language Studio

+### Estimated Duration: 60 minutes

+## Overview

+Summarizing customer-agent conversations in Azure AI Language Studio involves using natural language processing tools to extract and condense key information from dialogues, providing a clear and concise summary of the interaction.
+This helps in understanding and reviewing communication effectively.

+## Lab Objectives

+You will be able to complete the following tasks:

+- Task 1 - Provision Azure AI Language service
+- Task 2 - Summarize the customer-agent conversation in Azure AI Language Studio

 ## Task 1 - Provision Azure AI Language service

 1. In the Azure portal, search for **Azure AI services (1)** and select **Azure AI Services (2)** from the services list.